mimoguz/custom_window/README.md

 </plugin>
 ```

-This unfortunetely may have adverse effects on performance, Eroica (the one who did/does all the hard work) found out.
+This unfortunately may have adverse effects on performance, Eroica (the one who did/does all the hard work) found out.
 If you're interested in using the mica effect in your JavaFX app, you might want to read their posts in the linked issue.